Index to this Page

 Deep Cycle Battery

+Deep Cycle batteries on the other hand, are designed to release energy slower.
 They have much thicker plates.
 True deep cycle battery plates are solid lead.
 They can be upwards of ¼ inch thick but generally range from .07 inch to 0.11 inch.
 Golf cart batteries and fork lift batteries are true deep cycle batteries.
 They do not release as high an amperage as a starting battery but will maintain the voltage level for a much longer period, so they are used on boats, and other recreational vehicles, as house batteries to run all of the electronic equipment and appliances.
 They also require charging at a slower rate than starter batteries.
 The draw back is that many of the golf cart type batteries are six volt so you have to buy twice as many.
 However, there are true deep cycle batteries available in 12V.
-On an occasional basis deep cycle batteries can be used as a starting battery but may not turn over the engine as fast as a starting battery.
+In an emergency deep cycle batteries can be used as a starting battery but may not turn over the engine as fast as a starting battery.

-Then there are combination batteries that have both thick and thin plates and are used for both functions.
+Combination batteries have both thick and thin plates and are used for both functions, starting and house batteries.
 These are often sold as “marine” batteries.
 Most RV/Marine “deep cycle” batteries fall in this category.
-They are perfectly adequate for the use they are put to and will last for many years with proper maintenance.
+They are perfectly adequate for the use they are put to and will last for many years with proper maintenance, usually anywhere from 5 to 7 years.

 Battery Ratings: